bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Pass the ESC signal wires from the port side to the starboard side through the holes by the black screw terminal block.
 This will help with cable routing later.

-3. Use your phillips head screw driver to connect the ESC power wires to the black screw terminal blocks as shown below.
+3. Use your Phillips head screw driver to connect the ESC power wires to the black screw terminal blocks as shown below.

 	<img src="/brov2/cad/brov2-esc-signal-wire-routing.png" class="img-responsive" style="max-width:700px" />